 Hydroxychloroquine and chloroquine are older antimalarial drugs, but in PCT they may be used for a different reason.
 At carefully selected low doses, they can help move excess porphyrins out of the liver so they can be cleared.
 Because that effect can be strong, PCT regimens are typically more cautious than the way these medicines are used for some other conditions.

 Whichever path is used, the goal is the same: stop new blistering, let the skin recover, and reduce the risk that active disease keeps damaging the skin and liver.
 Some people respond well to one strategy after another has been ruled out.
-Others need the plan adjusted over time as labs, tolerance, and trigger control change.
+Others need the plan adjusted as labs, tolerance, and trigger control change.

 Even effective porphyria cutanea tarda treatment can stall if the main triggers stay active.
 Alcohol use, estrogen exposure, smoking, excess iron, hepatitis C, and other liver stressors are common themes in PCT care.
 Some people also have inherited tendencies that affect iron handling.
-That is why management is broader than a skin cream or a single prescription.

 Skin care in PCT is practical, not cosmetic.
 Lightweight sleeves or gloves for driving and outdoor chores may help protect fragile areas.
 Gentle cleansing, non-adhesive dressings when needed, and avoiding friction or picking can lower the chance of scarring and infection while healing is underway.